 Suicide In Nursing: Much More Common Than You Think

-A study released earlier this year shed light on an alarming finding: of the female population, nurses are 23% more likely to commit suicide than women in general.
-The study linked this shocking statistic to nurses having easy access to lethal doses of medication and noted that suicide rates were higher amongst lower-paid healthcare employees verses higher-paid workers such as managers and CEOs.
+A study released in 2017 shed light on an alarming finding: of the female population, nurses are 23% more likely to commit suicide than women in general.
+Five years later - this has changed and the percentage has only increased.
+The study linked this shocking statistic to nurses having easy access to lethal doses of medication and noted that suicide rates were higher amongst lower-paid healthcare employees versus higher-paid workers such as managers and CEOs.

 Furthermore, nurses are four times more likely to commit suicide than people working outside of medicine.

 While the risk of suicide has always been higher for nurses and other healthcare professionals - the COVID-19 pandemic has caused the numbers to rise at a drastic rate.
 So much so that the American Nurses Association (ANA) developed the Well-Being Initiative as a direct response to the pandemic.
 The Well-being Initiative gives nurses access to digital mental health and wellness-related sources, tools, and support.
 Developed ‘for nurses by nurses,’ the Foundation partnered with the American Nurses Association (ANA), the Emergency Nurses Association (ENA), the American Association of Critical-Care Nurses (AACN), and the American Psychiatric Nurses Association (APNA).